TheKacho/QA-Knowledge-Check-1/README.md

 | Steps |
 - select product and add it to cart
-- and use corresponding discount coupon in specified field while in the checkout
+- and use corresponding discount promo code in specified field while in the checkout

 | Verify |
-- check to see if the coupon applied should deduct the product price correctly
+- check to see if the promo applied should deduct the product price correctly

-- Result: Coupon is applied to the product price
+- Result: Promo is applied to the product price

 ------
 |Case TSC10| - duplicate discount promo codes

 |Steps|
 - select product and add to cart
-- apply the same discount coupon code (used from the same product earlier) while in checkout
+- apply the same discount promo code (used from the same product earlier) while in checkout

 |Verify|
-- check to see if an error message pops up that states "This coupon has already been apploed."
+- check to see if an error message pops up that states "This promo has already been used."

 | Result |
-- A pop-up message displays to user saying "This Coupon
+- A pop-up message displays to user saying "This Promo has already been used."